 In the twenty-first century, the two-story unit also has become feasible through changes in the plants.
 This new feature could change manufactured homes dramatically.
 Industry associations have sponsored experiments in urban and suburban settings to learn more about how their product can fit into existing neighborhoods more satisfactorily.

-If you are in a small town and you really want to clean up your image problem, you will have to sponsor alternative affordable housing, and then offer incentives for people to move.
-In rural areas, the situation is the same really.
+If you are in a small town and you really want to clean up your image problem and enhance small town character, you will have to sponsor alternative affordable housing, and then offer incentives for people to move.
+In rural neighborhoods, the situation is the same really.

 So for the sake of economic development, you may want to inventory the existing stock of individual units and parks, and do a feasibility study of what would be required to replace any units that are causing a negative impression of your community.